Subhanan1986/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * Jerk = sudden movement acceleration.
 * Mag = magnitude of movement.

-## 5. Uses descriptive activity names to name the activities in the data set.
+## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

  * Tidy data can be found in Tidy_Data.txt